Alexander Jannaeus: Battle of Gaza

 Determined to proceed with future campaigns despite his initial defeat at Amathus, Alexander set his focus on Gaza.
 A victory against the city wasn't so easily achieved.
 Gaza's general Apollodotus strategically employed a night attack against the Hasmonean army.
 With a force of two thousand less-skilled soldiers and ten thousand slaves, Gaza's military was able to deceive the Hasmonean army into believing they were being attacked by Ptolemy.
 The Gazans killed many and the Hasmonean army fled the battle.
 When morning exposed the delusive tactic, Alexander continued his assault but lost a thousand additional soldiers.

-The Gazans still remained defiant in hopes that the Nabataean kingdom would come to their aid.
-The city, however, would eventually suffer defeat due to its own leadership.
+The Gazans remained defiant in hopes that the Nabataean kingdom would come to their aid.
+The city eventually suffered defeat due to its own leadership.
 Gaza at the time was governed by two brothers, Lysimachus and Apollodotus.
-Lysimachus finally convinced the people to surrender, and Alexander peacefully entered the city.
+Lysimachus convinced the people to surrender, and Alexander peacefully entered the city.
 Though he at first seemed peaceful, Alexander suddenly turned against the inhabitants.
 Some men killed their wives and children out of desperation, to ensure they wouldn't be captured and enslaved.
 Others burned down their homes to prevent the soldiers from plundering.
 The town council and five hundred civilians took refuge at the Temple of Apollo, where Alexander had them massacred.

 Judean Civil War

 War with Obodas I

-The Judean Civil War initially began after the conquest of Gaza around 99 BCE.
+The Judean Civil War initially began after the conquest of Gaza around 96 BCE.
 Due to Jannaeus's victory at Gaza, the Nabataean kingdom no longer had direct access to the Mediterranean Sea.
 Alexander soon captured Gadara, which together with the loss of Gaza caused the Nabataeans to lose their main trade routes leading to Rome and Damascus.
 After losing Gadara, the Nabataean king Obodas I launched an attack against Alexander in a steep valley at Gadara, where Alexander barely managed to escape.
-After his defeat in the Battle of Gadara, Jannaeus returned to Jerusalem, only to be met with fierce Jewish opposition.
+After his defeat in the Battle of Gadara, Jannaeus returned to Jerusalem, and was met with fierce Jewish opposition.